koronkowy/koronkowy/README.md

 Current Employment / Main Projects
 ==================================

 -   [GreyNoise, Intelligence](https://www.greynoise.io/): I am one of the friendly Sales Engineers enabling sales to happen from a engineering perspective including in-depth demos, proof of value (POV) engagements, and creating content that documents and reflects on all the integrations and great things you can do with GreyNoise.
-We can chat whenever [here](https://www.greynoise.io/contact-greynoise-sales), but the GreyNoise Slack and community events are fantastic ways to get introduced, or going to [http://viz.greynoise.io/](http://viz.greynoise.io/) to directly take a look.
-Also, we’re looking to hire more Sales Engineers and Sales Representatives, so please reach out if you’re looking for work (See our career openings [here](https://jobs.greynoise.io/)).
+We can chat whenever [here](https://www.greynoise.io/contact-greynoise-sales), but the GreyNoise Slack and community events are fantastic ways to get introduced, or going to <http://viz.greynoise.io/> to directly take a look.

--   [LaBac Collective](https://labac.dev/) / [hatemail.io](https://hatemail.substack.com/): Current editor and occasional writer for LaBac’s newsletter on curated news, commentary, and threat actor intel while additionally serving to make the world a little bit better by helping stop tech-enabled abuse.
-We write editorials and have guest editorials on topics such as cybersecurity, privacy, politics, OSINT, and more.
+-   [LaBac Collective](https://labac.dev/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
+Working in an international collective to develop and support projects that advance values of online consent, privacy, equity and liberty.
+Performing security assessments for at-risk and targeted people (https://cyberabuse.nyc/), creating, curating and supporting community works that progress personal security confidence, and monitoring pervasive threats online and investigating harassment campaigns.
+Supporting a diverse community in finding and vetting job opportunities, working with candidates to bolster their resumes and CVs, managing relationships with hiring employers to introduce talent, and developing a embedded job hunting platform.
+Writing, research, and editing support for unique editorials and news on threat intel, cybersecurity, hacking, privacy, tech ethics, tech-based harassment, politics & other relevant topics for hatemail.io.

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.
+I also design and make stickers & send them out (sometimes for charity, even)!
+I have the capacity to do small press runs of stickers, and want to do more.

+-   Sticker Cabal: This is a loose organization of folks found via Twitter who have large collections or make a prolific amount of stickers in the infosec/hacking world.
+We have mailings where members receive big parcels of stickers from other members or found at conferences, and team up with [attrition.org](https://attrition.org/) to do auctions for charities.
+Some of the work this group does includes [Diecut Digest](https://straithe.com/diecutdigest/) and the work that [Straithe](https://straithe.com/about/) does there.

 Publications / Public Work
 ==========================